Knife attack in Solingen heats up German election campaign – DW – 08/27/2024

 Not only the AfD is calling for radical measures

 "We will not accept any more refugees from these countries," demanded Merz in reference to Syria and Afghanistan.
-He also reacted to reports of refugees allegedly returning to their home countries for vacations: "Anyone who travels from Germany back to their home country as a refugee should immediately lose all residence status in Germany," Merz said.
+He also reacted to reports of refugees allegedly returning to their home countries for vacations: "Anyone who travels from Germany back to their home country as a refugee should immediately lose all residence status in Germany."

-Kevin Kühnert, the General Secretary of Scholz's center-left Social Democratic Party (SPD) immediately rejected this demand on public broadcaster ARD.
+Kevin Kühnert, the General Secretary of Scholz's center-left Social Democratic Party (SPD), immediately rejected this demand on public broadcaster ARD.
 He said that many of Merz's proposals are not possible because they conflict with the German constitution.
-This is true, for example, in relation to the individual right to asylum.
+This is true, for example, concerning the individual right to asylum.

 Chancellor Scholz appeals for calm